 Many “old school” owners claim that the parents at their school like things the way they are.
 We often hear that parents prefer to receive paper invoices, and they prefer to pay with cash and checks.
 As younger members of the Millennial generation and the older members of Generation Z require child care services, this is simply untrue.
 This demographic was born digital.
 For many, their first book was a LeapPad and their allowance was loaded onto a debit card.
 It is important to understand that just because someone is willing to do something a certain way without complaint, it does not mean they prefer to do things that way.
 Given the opportunity to handle billing and payments online, most young parents will jump at the chance.

 Perceived High Cost

 Some who claim they dislike technology actually dislike what they consider the high cost of technology.
 While it is true that an initial investment in hardware, software, and services can seem prohibitive to a school on a tight budget, the business owner is often not looking at the bigger picture.
 The hidden cost of things like extra man hours, late payments, and even lost customers cannot be denied.
-As we approach 2020, reliable computers are inexpensive, and software and apps are available for practically every school budget.
+As we approach 2020, reliable computers are inexpensive, and software, apps, and services are available for practically every school budget.